-In addition, to support the Project development, there will be paving for off-site improvements associated with roadway construction and utility installation of the Project site.
-It is expected that the off-site construction activities would not take place at one location for the entire duration of construction.
-Impacts associated with these activities are not expected to exceed the emissions identified for Project-related construction activities since the off-site construction areas would have physical constraints on the amount of daily activity that could occur.
-The physical constraints would limit the amount of construction equipment that could be used, and any off-site and utility infrastructure construction would not use equipment totals that would exceed the equipment totals on Table 3-4.
+To support the Project development, there will be grading, trenching, and paving for off-site improvements associated with roadway construction and utility installation for the Project, including over an approximate 3-week duration in the off-site alignment of Patterson Avenue that will be the Project Applicant's obligation to construct or ensure the construction from the Project site's northern boundary to Cajalco Road.
+This places the off-site roadway improvements within a few feet of two existing homes on Patterson Avenue north of the Project site occurring intermittently for 3 weeks.
+However, it is expected that the off-site construction activities along Patterson Avenue would not take place at one location throughout a single day or for the entire duration of the 3 weeks of construction.
+Construction emissions from this off-site work would, therefore, be relatively short term, not concentrated in one area, and would be reduced at any given location as construction work moves linearly along the existing public right-of-way and farther from sensitive uses.
+The Project also includes the installation of a storm drain line in Harvill Avenue between the Project site and Cajalco Road, adjacent to which there are no sensitive receptors.
+The physical constraints would limit the amount of construction equipment that could be used, and any off-site and utility infrastructure construction would not use equipment totals that would exceed the equipment totals on Table 3-5.
 As such, no impacts beyond what has already been identified in this report are expected to occur.